frizb/Windows-Privilege-Escalation/README.md

 # Windows-Privilege-Escalation
-Windows Privilege Escalation Techniques and Scripts
+My big 'Ol List of Windows Privilege Escalation Techniques and Scripts sorted by difficultly (Easy, Medium, Hard).

+*Easy*

+**Passwords**
+Passwords can be one of the easiest methods of privledge escalation and there are some tools that can help with this process.

 **CopyAndPasteFileDownloader.bat**